Shale, I imagine, lies below the undulating terrain in the gas fields

-Transport in Red Deer but he looked and lived otherwise the stereotype of
+Transport in Red Deer but he otherwise looked and lived the stereotype

-seeking Victor Lake for one of the big Rainbows of old but they were all
+seeking Victor Lake for one of the big Rainbows of old, but they were

-old people some stories of the southern lands, El Otra Lado.
-Madre de Dios.
+old people some stories of the southern lands, El Otra Lado, the other side.
+The river Madre

 deeply remote from even anything along the Amazon, which the river

 eventually joins.
 We were in a tributary system in from that.
 The bartender,